jcervas/redistricting/TN-House-2022/readme.md

 9) Shelby can support either 13 or 14 full districts.

-* Unicoi County is only adjacent to Carter if Greene and Washington Counties are "sealed".
+* Unicoi County is only adjacent to Carter County if Greene and Washington Counties are "sealed".
 It can only form a district with part Carter unless Washington County is split (but then Carter County does not need be split).

 Any county that is large enough to contain a least one district wholly need not be split.
 That does not imply it *will not* be split, however.
 But, the total number of splits is necessarily less than the total number of districts (99) by the fact districts have a smaller number of people than that of several whole counties.
 Of course, some counties will be split in order to achieve population equality.
-We can calculate the upper bound on the number of counties that need be split[^1].
+We can calculate the upper bound on the number of counties that need be split[^2].

 Let us assume that any county that has a population multiple that is an integer of a district is not split.
 For Shelby, that is either 13 or 14.
 Forty-seven such districts can be drawn in Tennessee across 9 counties (Shelby, Davidson, Knox, Hamilton, Rutherford, Blount, Washington, Robertson, Greene).
 So far, that implies that 47 out of the total 99 districts can be drawn to not cut a single county line (This does not include Montgomery County; if included, that implies 50 out of 99 can be drawn without a single "TN County Split")